Catch and Release

 The first and only time I went deep-sea fishing, I caught a huge ocean tally.
 Sadly watching the life slowly escape him as he flopped around on the deck trumped any feeling of victory I felt while reeling him in.

-Although that experience prevented me from going fishing again (or eating meat for more than eight years), I now find myself practicing catch and release.
+Although that experience prevented me from ever going fishing again (or eating meat for over eight years), I now find myself practicing catch and release.

 I know, we go through this every week.
 I should be used to it by now.

 In a transient town, the only thing that is constant is change, and most things in Steamboat seem to revolve around the seasons that come and go.

 It’s always hard to imagine when you’re staring down between your skis on a lift, that grass and little thorny bushes will replace all that champagne powder.
 And once summer arrives with its flip-flops and tank tops, it erases the memory of those freezing winter mornings that reach negative temperatures.

 Every spring and fall, I watch many of my friends move on.
 Maybe they know if they stay to see the beginning of another gorgeous summer or epic winter, they will get reeled back into the eddy of our elusive town.